GSS-Cogs/csvw-example/README.md

 ### SDG: 5 Star Linked Open Data

 This document is a walkthrough of how we can create five star linked open data using SDG (sustainable development goals) data.
-We'll do this by utilising the CSV2RDF library https://github.com/Swirrl/csv2rdf, in compliance with the specification for CSV on the web https://w3c.github.io/csvw/](https://w3c.github.io/csvw/.
+We'll do this by utilising the CSV2RDF library https://github.com/Swirrl/csv2rdf to create the RDF from a csvw representation of the dataset in question (in compliance with the specification for CSV on the web https://w3c.github.io/csvw/](https://w3c.github.io/csvw/).

-The goal is to create a resource where all metadata fields (and all the columns of the csv) can be fully described using web based vocabularies (see [https://www.w3.org/standards/semanticweb/ontology](https://www.w3.org/standards/semanticweb/ontology) for an overview of linked data vocabularies), allowing us to create a repeatable transformation process.

 ---
 - TODO: linkify headings